Prof-it/supply-chain/README.md

 ## Notes

-- This app uses simulated data (random lat/lon within Berlin's bounding box).
+- This app uses simulated data (random lat/lon within London's bounding box).
 - The optimization is done using the [pymoo](https://pymoo.org/) library.
 - No external APIs (e.g., Google Maps) are used, making this easy to run offline or in classroom settings.